-Host a “Reversing High Blood Pressure Naturally” Seminar
+Host a “Lowering High Blood Pressure Naturally” Seminar

 How to Run an Inexpensive, Eight-Week High Blood Pressure Program

 Our recently released book, “Thirty Days to Natural Blood Pressure Control” gives readers the tools to help control their blood pressure with a minimum of medications.
 You can increase your likelihood of success by going through the 30-day program with others.
 (Click here to purchase the book: http://www.compasshealth.net/purchase/.)

 This page provides details on how to run an 8-week program.
 Before you read the material below, you might enjoy a quick video overview of the program.
 Although the video was designed for a special grant-funded program for Native Americans, it describes the very same program you will read about below.
 You can access that free video here: Video Overview of 8-Week Program.

 We have developed four inexpensive DVD resources to help you host a 30-day Natural Blood Pressure Control Program in your own home, workplace, community center, or place of worship.
 No training or licensing fees are required to run such a program.
 To increase the likelihood of success we recommend meeting once per week for eight weeks.
 This includes an introductory meeting before beginning the 30-day plan (or as we prefer to call it “the 30-day journey”) and two consolidation meetings following those thirty days.
 (A nice idea is to have a formal “graduation” for your last meeting.)
 The table below provides an outline of what is covered during the recommended eight weekly sessions.
 A more detailed description follows the table.
 All resources are available at http://www.compasshealth.net/purchase/.
 Special pricing on the resources, and information about special “thank you” $100 gift cards, is found here: http://www.compasshealth.net/seminar-resources/